hiddenkrypt/PartyPing/README.md

-Party Ping is a node server which hosts a pong multiplayer web app.
+#Party Ping
+a pong-style multiplayer web app hosted on a node server

+Server hosts the web app on port 80.
+Subsequent connections use socket.io for communication.